 To recap, the four ways that you can generate demand when buyers change jobs to new companies:

-- Email Nurture/ Outreach
+- Email outreach

-Because buyers frequently change their jobs, they are a reliable lead source with high propensity to buy -- especially if they are also your past customers.
+Because buyers frequently change their jobs, they are a reliable lead source with a high propensity to buy -- especially if they are also your past customers.